dankar/rego600/README.md

 After you've done this once, the same command can also update the firmware on the microcontroller via wifi.

 The device should be reachable on your LAN, with the adress http://heatpump/ unless you changed the device name.
 The API is also enabled so it should be possible to add it to e.g. home assistant with the same name.

+## Further development

+There is, as far as I know, no official documentation of this protocol.
+I've implemented most of the registers that I could find in different sources online (one part that is currently missing is reading out alarm logs).

+Apart from possibly missing registers, there are some other open questions:
+* Minimum and maximum limits of different settings.
+* It might be possible to write to some of the registers which this code is currently just reading from.
+* General undocumented stuff.